-Impoundment or Immobilization after a DUI Conviction
+Impoundment or Immobilization after a DUI

-If you have been arrested for DUI, learn more about the true cost of a DUI conviction in Tampa, Hillsborough County, FL.The best way to avoid the 10 day impoundment or immobilization of your vehicle is to avoid a DUI conviction in the first place.
+If you have been arrested for DUI, learn more about the true cost of a DUI conviction in Florida.
+With offices in Tampa in Hillsborough County and New Port Richey in Pasco County, we represent clients throughout the greater Tampa Bay area.The best way to avoid the 10 day impoundment or immobilization of your vehicle is to avoid a DUI conviction in the first place.

-Exceptions to the 10 Day DUI Impoundment Rule?
+Exceptions to the 10 Day DUI Impoundment Rule

 The requirement of vehicle impoundment or immobilization under Florida law can be waived by the judge or the probation officer if the defendant can show that a family member uses the vehicle and has no other transportation.

-If such a "hardship" or "work vehicle" exception applies in your case, your attorney should address the issue at the time of sentencing with the judge.
+If such a "hardship" or "work vehicle" exception applies in your case, your criminal defense attorney should address the issue at the time of sentencing with the judge.
 If the court waives the requirement, then you will not have to impound or immobilize your vehicle after the DUI conviction.

 How is the Vehicle Impounded or Immobilized?